Bead Glossary A to J

 AMAZONITE

 Is a green variety of microcline feldspar and is found in coarse granite or pegmatite.
 It is mostly opaque and derives its name from deposits originally found in the Amazon.
-It is often found with white, yellow or grey inclusions and a silky luster or silvery sheen.
-Colors are blue-green, pale green.
+It is often found with white, yellow or grey inclusions and a silky lustre or silvery sheen.
+Colours are blue green and pale green.
 These stones can be found in Brazil, India, Kenya, Madagascar, Namibia, Russia, United Sates and Zimbabwe.
-Read more in our Gemstones & Minerals Glossary
+Read more in our Gemstones & Minerals Glossary.

 Above are examples of Chinese, Pale Green (with grey inclusions), and Russian Amazonite.